gabrielcammany/Hangman/README.md

 ## [Phase One](PhaseOne/)

-The frist one, manages all the user input, sending it to the next phase so it can process the game logic.
+The first one, manages all the user input, sending it to the next phase so it can process the game logic.
-At the same time, using a 16 segment display, shows what letter is being selected in order to make it more user friendly.
+At the same time, using a 16-segment display, shows what letter is being selected in order to make it more user friendly.

 ## [Phase Two](PhaseTwo/)